Role of many phonon modes on the high-temperature linear-in-$T$ electronic resistivity: Effect of many phonon modes

 In the top and middle row of Fig.~\ref{fig:Einstein}, the calculated resistivity for phonon scattering in the Einstein model, again with random electron-phonon coupling and phonon frequency, are shown for 10 and 20 random Einstein modes.
 Here, the low-$T$ resistivity is exponential in temperature, but the high-$T$ equipartition behavior is still linear-in-$T$ since the phonons become classical in the high-$T$ regime.
 We note that the qualitative high-$T$ behavior for Debye (Fig.~\ref{fig:Debye}) and Einstein (Fig.~\ref{fig:Einstein}) models are the same, and above a transient crossover low-$T$ regime, both models show manifest linear-in-$T$ resistivity independent of how many phonon modes are contributing to the resistivity with an effective slope determined by the random phonon couplings.

 In the bottom row of Fig.~\ref{fig:Einstein}, we show results using both models together, using 20 random Einstein modes and 3 random Debye modes.
 (The results are representative as we have produced results combining many more situations of random Debye and Einstein modes, finding very similar qualitative results.)
 Again, the high-$T$ behavior is linear-in-$T$ with the low-$T$ behavior manifesting a complicated crossover.
-The important point to emphasize is that the universal linear-in-$T$ resistivity always manifests for high-$T$ although the low-$T$ behavior, where the phonon-induced resistivity is generally small, shows complex crossover arising from the contributions of multiple phonon branches.
+The important point to emphasize is that the universal linear-in-$T$ resistivity always manifests for high-$T$ although the low-$T$ behavior, where the phonon-induced resistivity is generally small, shows complex crossover arising from the contributions of individual phonon modes.
+What is surprising and not mentioned in any early literature is that having many phonon modes does not segment this high-$T$ linearity into many different linear-$T$ regimes with different slopes, which of course will manifest as a nonlinear behavior.
+No matter how many different phonon modes with different dispersions/couplings we use, we find a clear linear-in-$T$ behavior except in some fine-tuned situations.
+This is significant because cuprates have many phonon modes ($\gg 10$), and therefore, one cannot argue, based just on the existence of many phonon branches in the system, that the high-$T$ linearity will be suppressed.
+We also mention that the realistic situation is that only $3$ of the $N$ phonon modes in any system are acoustic with $N-3$ being optical, but for our strictly theoretical analysis, this is not relevant as we use completely random phonon modes and electron-phonon couplings for all the calculations.